biopython/biopython/DEPRECATED.rst

 ``Bio.Align.parse`` instead of ``Bio.AlignIO.parse``.

-The ``dumb_consensus`` and ``gap_consensus`` methods of the ``SummaryInfo`` class were deprecated in Release 1.82.
+The ``dumb_consensus`` and ``gap_consensus`` methods of the ``SummaryInfo`` class were deprecated in release 1.82, and removed in release 1.85.

-The ``print_info_content`` function in ``Bio.Align.AlignInfo`` was deprecated in Release 1.82.
+The ``print_info_content`` function in ``Bio.Align.AlignInfo`` was deprecated in release 1.82, and removed in release 1.85.

 Bio.kNN
 -------